-Affected customers were contacted directly by the company on 3 March to notify them of the breach, which included personal data such as name, date of birth, address, phone number and email.
+Customers affected by the DivideBuy data breach were contacted by the company on 3 March to notify them that their personal data, including their name, date of birth, address, phone number and email address had been accessed by hackers.

 One DivideBuy customer, who wishes to remain anonymous, is already concerned about suspicious texts following the attack.
 She said: “Since being notified, I’ve already experienced a number of suspicious texts.
 One claimed to be from PayPal and another from Royal Mail.